British Columbia operates three business streams:

 B.C.
 Entrepreneur Immigration – Regional Pilot

-The British Columbia Entrepreneur Immigration – Regional Pilot aims to attract entrepreneur to rural parts of the province.
+The British Columbia Entrepreneur Immigration – Regional Pilot aims to attract entrepreneurs to rural parts of the province.

 The Regional Pilot is only for entrepreneurs wishing to start a new business.
 Those wishing to purchase an existing business should consider B.S.’s main Entrepreneur Immigration stream.